Francesca Hayward

 And then it all comes together.

-Francesca Hayward, ballet dancer
+Francesca Hayward, principle dancer, the royal ballet

 Mirror at the Royal Opera House, London